 2. Secure the shock absorber to the A-arm with the cap screw and self-locking nut.
 Tighten the nut to 29 ft-lb.

-Do not tighten the nut beyond the 29 ft-lb specification or the shock eyelet or mount WILL be damaged.
+Do not tighten the nut beyond the 29 ft-lb specification www.ov.thevshock.evelet.crsmount WILL be damaged.